3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 MAPPER_DEV=c1
 FOBNAIL_KEY_FNAME=luks_key

-# Configuration variables used only by this script
+# Configuration variables used only by this script.
+Assuming this script is
-ATTESTER_PROV=/usr/bin/fobnail-attester-with-provisioning
+# started from fobnail-attester directory, change path if not:
+ATTESTER_PROV=./bin/fobnail-attester-with-provisioning
 DISK_SIZE_MB=128
 TMP_KEY=/tmp/keyfile.bin